Kranthis22/Logistics-Data-Pipeline-Shipment-KPI-Dashboard/README.md

 ## Use Case

 This project is based on a logistics operations scenario where shipment data is processed to monitor delivery performance and operational KPIs.
+This project reflects my hands-on experience working on data engineering and reporting solutions in enterprise environments.